|Memory > Why Can't We Recall Early Childhood Memories?|

 In the dentate gyrus (DG) of the hippocampus, the same population of DG granule cells is activated repeatedly in the same environment, but different environments or different tasks activate different populations of DG granule cells (Liu et al., 2012), suggesting that an episodic memory is stored in a particular set of DG neurons.
 However, this does not mean that DG is the sole area to store episodic memories.
 Other areas are also involved (Herry and Johansen, 2014).
 Nonetheless, DG may play a unique role in the index and binding of memory information distributed over the brain.
 This notion is supported by the demonstration that activation of a set of DG neurons is sufficient to retrieve a particular fear memory (Liu et al., 2012).

 The granule cells in DG are continuously generated throughout life.
 The newborn population is active only for a short period of time (Aimone et al., 2006).
-During the active period, the population may engage in memory acquisition and then become silent (Alme et al., 2010).
-The silent cells will no longer participate in memory acquisition, leaving the formation of new memory for another newborn population.
+During the active period, the population may engage in memory acquisition and then become silent, that is, they do not respond to environmental stimuli and no longer participate in memory acquisition (Alme et al., 2010).
 Therefore, the DG granule cells that store childhood memories are different from those storing adult memories.

 GluN2B-GluN2A Switch During Development